anillava1999/Anil-L/README.md

 ## [Project 2 : Stock Sentimental Analysis using News Headlines](https://github.com/anillava1999/Stock-Sentimental-Analysis-Classifier.git)
-* Through sentiment analysis, we can take thousands of News about a company and judge whether they are generally positive or negative (the sentiment) in real-time!
+* Through sentiment analysis we can take thousands of News about a company and judge whether they are generally positive or negative (the sentiment) in real-time! with help of Cosine Similarity
 * Stock Sentimental Analysis created as an AI module integrated with web app to predict Stock will go high or not with help of News Headlines
 * Developed these POC for to get experience real time projects and Created API using Streamlit Framework
 * Deployed to the Heroku Cloud platform